thebigbangflash/TheAlgoFaucet/Whitepaper.md

 ## New Mission / February 2022

-There is now a new mission, provide a free staking service unlike any other.
+There is now a new mission : provide a free staking service unlike any other.
 By using TheAlgoFaucet's service, you can provide holders of your ASA or Liquidity Pool Providers rewards based on how much they own.
 A very fair way to distribute rewards, very similar to the way the Algorand Blockchain did it.

 My script can also be easily adjusted to reward NFT holders with another ASA.

-The generic idea is "I check the blockchain for a value (all holders with a specific amount of an ASA), I then build transactions to send to those holders with specific parameters.
+The generic idea is to check the blockchain for a value (all holders with a specific amount of an ASA) and then build transactions to send to those holders with specific parameters.
 Those adjustable parameters are at the end of this White Paper.

 All transaction costs are paid for by donations to the Faucet.